Isa-May/EmotionalArgumentationProject/README.md

 Copyright (c) 2018, NVIDIA CORPORATION.
 All rights reserved.
 Licensed under the Apache License, Version 2.0 (the "License").

-Further, especially model variant 2, the Huggingface implementation, was a further development of the code created in a practical preceding my thesis.
+Further, especially model variant 2, the Huggingface implementation, was a slight adaptation of the code created in an internship I participated in, preceding my thesis.
 This is the copyright notice:
 The MIT License (MIT)
 Copyright (c) 2021, Team Orange.